Corporate Training 101: The Basics

 Pros

-- Eliminates need for classroom space
+- Eliminates the need for classroom space

-- Builds on familiar learning experience
+- Builds on a familiar training experience

 - Supports a variety of activity types

-- Can be recorded for future review
+- Can be recorded for review

 - Less costly over time